encryptedninja/command-center/README.md

 <img src="images/curl_checking_login_page_form_method.png">

 <p align="justify">So let's say you have to crack a password that's from a website that uses just a 4 characters long passphrase.
-To save up time you can just make a copy of your rockyou.txt or whatever monstrous passlist your using and then filter the copy into a new file that has only the 4 characters long entries from your rockyou-copy.txt.
+To save up time you can just make a copy of your rockyou.txt or whatever monstrous passlist your using and then filter the copy into a new file that has only the 4 characters long entries (hence this grep one liner) from your rockyou-copy.txt.
 Copy is needed to not to mess up the original one, you can never be cautious enough ;)</p>

 <img src="images/filtering_rockyou_to_4_characters_long_entries_only.png">